Spark-NF/twitter_media_downloader/README.md

 ## About
 Downloads all videos and images from a Twitter account.

+Supports downloading an user's tweets, retweets, and likes.

 ### Usage
 ```
 twitter_media_downloader.py [-h] [-o DIR] [-f FORMAT] [-s IMAGE_SIZE] [-r] [-u] [-q] userid